Genetically Engineered Sound Garden.

 Lab Testing Rig: Factors like tension and temperature are modulated to fine tune the sound.

-String-Nut and bugs engineered to chew in rhythm.
+The String-Nut and its symbiont: bugs engineered to chew in rhythm.

 Desired traits such as volume, timbre and harmony are acquired through selective breeding techniques.